Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 **For further information**

 This frequency triggers several things.
-When passing through the ``Hooke Force`` operator, the list of interactions / normal force / tangential force are stored in the classifier.
+When passing through the ``Contact Force`` operator, the list of interactions / normal force / tangential force are stored in the classifier.
 The stress tensor is then calculated in ``stress_tensor`` and written in ``write_stress_tensor``.
 By default, volume is calculated from the simulation volume using the ``compute_volume`` operator.
 So, by default, the frequency will trigger the chaining of these three operators:

 .. code-block:: yaml